 All extended courses are conducted at the Melbourne Teachers' College.
-Extended courses are available for students who wish to qualify as teachers of academic subjects, arts and crafts, or domestic arts in post primary classes, or of infant departments or special schools.
+Extended courses are available for students who wish to qualify as teachers of academic subjects, manual arts, or domestic arts in secondary schools or of infant departments or special schools.
 Other extended courses enable students to specialize in physical education, music, speech training, or agriculture, the last named course being taken at Dookie Agricultural College.